-Build excitement for your participation in the Annual Student Conference Chem-E-Car Competition® by submitting a quick intro video, profiling your team, your car and your participation in the competition.
+Teams are encouraged to build excitement for their participation in the Annual Student Conference Chem-E-Car Competition® by submitting a quick intro video, profiling the team, car and participation in the competition.

-- Videos will be broadcast at the Chem-E-Car Competition®. - Videos will be featured on ChEnected, the AIChE student page, shown on the ChEnected YouTube Channel, tweeted, and shown on Facebook.
+- Videos will be broadcast at the Chem-E-Car Competition®. - Videos will also be featured on ChEnected, the AIChE student page, shown on the ChEnected YouTube Channel, tweeted, and shown on Facebook.